SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 #### Track & Automation

 This page offers two different editors.
 The first one allows you to divide the track into different sections, thereby creating a sequence of corners and straights.
+This information is used by the Telemetry Viewer and the Driving Coach to understand the track layout.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%2020.jpg)